Ang-C/Aion-Version-Dll/README.md

 - Remove: d3d8thk.dll
 - Remove: d3dx9_38.dll

 Tested with the Aion 4.0.0.12 game client on Windows 7 and Windows 10.
+Tested with Aion 3.5.0.12 on Windows 10.

 Source depends on: https://github.com/Microsoft/Detours